 Did you know one blue shark produced 135 babies at once?

 Since they are Viviparous animals, they give birth to offspring after keeping the babies in their bodies for a specific time.
 The gestation period is somewhat similar to humans as it is 9 months.
-But it could run for 12 months too or lower.
+But it could run for 12 months as well.
 The most amazing thing about their reproduction is their litter size, which is no joke.
 They are known to produce 5 to 100 babies in one reproduction cycle.

 #4 They Are Not Entirely Blue